collindching/multilevel-modeling/Notes/Ch 1 - Background.md

 ## Motivations for multilevel modeling

-- Learning about treatment effects that vary by group
+#### Learning about treatment effects that vary by group

+It is often of interest to study how the effect of $x$ on $y$ varies throughout population.
+In classical statistics, interactions are used to study group-level variations; however, resulting estimates can be noisy (bad) when group sizes are small.
+Multilevel models allows us to study effects that vary by group with greater rigor.

-- Using all data to perform inferences for groups with small sample size
+#### Performing inference on groups with small sample size

+Given a group of interest that has a small sample size.
+Classical regression within this group will give noisy estimates.
+But a regression that ignores groups altogether overlooks important group-level variation.
+Multilevel modeling offers a tradeoff between these two approaches, balancing between over- and underfitting.

-- Prediction
+#### Prediction

+In grouped data, predictions are made on existing and new groups.
+To make predictions on a new group with classical regression, you would first fit a two-stage regression: 1) a unit-level regresssion that includes group indicators, and 2) a regression on the group effects, using group-level predictors.

+Then you could use the attributes of the new group to estimate its coefficient in the unit-level regression, and use the unit-level regression to make individual predictions.
+Issues arise when you have small sample sizes, but multilevel models can make predictions while accounting uncertainty.

-- Analysis of structured data
+#### Analysis of structured data

+To make inference on datasets with multilevel structure, inferences should take into account the design of data collection.
+Multilevel modeling accounts for all levels of a design without being overwhelmed with overfitting.

-- More efficient inference of regression parameters
+#### More efficient inference of regression parameters

+Data often arises in a multilevel structure.
+Traditional alternatives to multilevel modeling are complete pooling (group differences are ignored) and no pooling (data from different sources are analyzed separately and locally), neither of which are ideal.
+Complete pooling tends overlooks group-level variation; no pooling leads to high-variance estimates.
+Partial pooling via multilevel analysis tends tends to be a good tradeoff.

-- Including predictors at two different levels
+#### Including predictors at two different levels

+Multilevel models coherently model individual- and group-level models.

+#### Getting the right standard error

+To get an accurate measure of predictive uncertainty, correlation between groups must be accounted for--multilevel modeling conveniently handles this.